autoplot/documentation/javadoc/org/das2/graph/DasCanvas.RowColumnLayout.md

+# org.das2.graph.DasCanvas.RowColumnLayout

-# org.das2.graph.DasCanvas.RowColumnLayoutLayout manager for managing the Row, Column layout implemented by swing.
+Layout manager for managing the Row, Column layout implemented by swing.
  This will probably change in the future when we move away from using swing to handle the DasCanvasComponents.

 ***
 <a name="addLayoutComponent"></a>
 # addLayoutComponent